 - Provides accurate, consistent numbers

-- Provides information in a useable form and on a timely basis
+- Provides information in a usable form and on a timely basis

 - Maintains lists and schedules to ensure details are not overlooked